FluxML/Flux.jl/docs/src/models/overview.md

 Params([[-0.99009055], [0.0]])
 ```

 These are the parameters Flux will change, one step at a time, to improve predictions.
-Each time a parameter in your model changes, the `parameters` variable updates automatically.
-Each of the parameters comes from the `predict` model:
+At each step, the contents of this `Params` object changes too, since it is just a collection of references to the mutable arrays inside the model:

 ```
 julia> predict.weight in parameters, predict.bias in parameters